-LP24.0 PROTECTION OF CHILDREN FROM HARM
+23. PROTECTION OF CHILDREN FROM HARM

-- LP24.1 The protection of children from harm is a most important issue.
-It is hoped that family-friendly premises will thrive, but the risk of harm to children remains a paramount consideration when determining applications. - LP24.2 The general relaxation in the Licensing Act 2003, as amended, giving accompanied children greater access to licensed premises is a positive step, aimed at bringing about a social change in family-friendly leisure.
+- 23.1 The protection of children from harm is a most important issue.
+It is hoped that family-friendly premises will thrive, but the risk of harm to children remains a paramount consideration when determining applications. - 23.2 The general relaxation in the 2003 Act, as amended, giving accompanied children greater access to licensed premises is a positive step, aimed at bringing about a social change in family-friendly leisure.
 Clearly this relaxation places additional responsibilities upon licence holders.
-However, it is also recognised that parents and others accompanying children also have responsibilities. - LP24.3 Guidance from the Government states that licensing policies should make clear that conditions requiring the admission of children to any premises cannot be attached to licences or certificates.
-The Licensing Authority proposes that where no licensing restriction is necessary, this should remain a matter for the discretion of the individual licence holders or club or person who has given a temporary event notice. - LP24.4 Venue operators seeking premises licences and club premises certificates may also volunteer such prohibitions and restrictions in their operating schedules because their own risk assessments have determined that the presence of children is undesirable or inappropriate.
+However, it is also recognised that parents and others accompanying children also have responsibilities. - 23.3 Guidance from the Government states that licensing policies should make clear that conditions requiring the admission of children to any premises cannot be attached to licences or certificates.
+The Licensing Authority proposes that where no licensing restriction is necessary, this should remain a matter for the discretion of the individual licence holders or club or person who has given a temporary event notice. - 23.4 Venue operators seeking premises licences and club premises certificates may also volunteer such prohibitions and restrictions in their operating schedules because their own risk assessments have determined that the presence of children is undesirable or inappropriate.
 Where no relevant representations are made to the Licensing Authority concerned, these volunteered prohibitions and restrictions will become conditions attaching to the licence or certificate and will be enforceable as such.
-The Licensing Authority in these circumstances may impose no other conditions concerning the presence of children on premises. - LP24.5 The policy cannot attempt to anticipate every issue that could arise in respect of children; therefore general rules are avoided and each application will be considered on its merits. - LP24.6 The protection of children from harm includes the protection of children from moral, psychological and physical harm, when attending licensed premises. - LP24.7 There are a number of important areas that will give particular concern in respect of children these include but are not exhaustive to the following examples:- - (a) Where entertainment or services of an adult or sexual nature are provided; - (b) Where there have been convictions of members of the current staff at the premises for serving alcohol to minors or with a reputation for underage drinking: - (c) Where requirements for proof of age cards or other age identification to combat the purchase of alcohol by minors is not the norm; - (d) Where there is a known association with drug-taking or dealing; - (e) Where there is a strong element of gambling on the premises (but not, for example, the simple presence of a small number of cash prize gaming machines), and - (f) Where the supply of alcohol for consumption on the premises is the exclusive or primary purpose of the services provided at the premises.
+The Licensing Authority in these circumstances may impose no other conditions concerning the presence of children on premises. - 23.5 The policy cannot attempt to anticipate every issue that could arise in respect of children; therefore general rules are avoided and each application will be considered on its merits. - 23.6 The protection of children from harm includes the protection of children from moral, psychological and physical harm, when attending licensed premises.